bytecodealliance/wasmtime/docs/meta.rst

 This document describes the Python modules that form the embedded DSL.

-The meta language descriptions are Python modules under the :file:`cranelift-codegen/meta-python` directory.
+The meta language descriptions are Python modules under the `cranelift-codegen/meta-python` directory.
 The descriptions are processed in two
 steps:

 1. The Python modules are imported.
 This has the effect of building static data structures in global values in the modules.
-These static data structures in the :mod:`base` and :mod:`isa` packages use the classes in the :mod:`cdsl` package to describe instruction sets and other properties.
+These static data structures in the `base` and `isa` packages use the classes in the `cdsl` package to describe instruction sets and other properties.

 2. The static data structures are processed to produce Rust source code and constant tables.

-The main driver for this source code generation process is the :file:`cranelift-codegen/meta-python/build.py` script which is invoked as part of the build process if anything in the :file:`cranelift-codegen/meta-python` directory has changed since the last build.
+The main driver for this source code generation process is the `cranelift-codegen/meta-python/build.py` script which is invoked as part of the build process if anything in the `cranelift-codegen/meta-python` directory has changed since the last build.

-.. module:: cdsl.settings

 Settings
 ========